scotchoaf/panos-logging-skillets/CDL_Validation/README.md

 # Validate Cortex Data Lake Connectivity and Logging

 This is a validation skillet to make sure CDL is up and running as expected.
 It deploys a combination of checking both configurations and the systems current connectivity state.
-As you run the validation skillet and see things that haven't passed, instructions are included in the skillet for each test performed on where to get more information and troubleshoot.
+As you run the validation skillet and see things that haven't passed, instructions are included within the skillet file for each test performed and where to get more information for each test.

 ### How to use this skillet